jiantongliu/jiantongliu.github.io/_pages/notes.md

 ------

 * <a href = "../files/On_Calculation_of_Class_Numbers.pdf">On Calculation of Class Numbers</a>
-  * In this document, We discuss the relevant concepts and techniques that are frequently used when calculating the class number of a number field.
-We also use these facts to calculate a few class numbers.
+  * In this document, we discuss the relevant concepts and techniques involved in calculating the class number of a number field, as well as give a few examples of such calculations.

 * <a href = "../files/132H_Revision.pdf">Revision Notes for Honors Complex Analysis</a>